The Lands

 Ruler: The Lord or Lady Mayor

-Citizens: All Halflings residing in Hinhome and all humans whose family have lived there since before independence from Rolania
+Citizens: All Halflings residing in Hinhome and all Humans whose family have lived there since before independence from Rolania

 Notes: Hinhome is the nation of the Halflings - a land of gently rolling hills and dales dotted with tiny woods and villages set into hillsides.
 They were once subjects of Rolania but last century were granted independence on the condition that Hinhome be a vassal state of Rolania and come to its assistance in times of military emergency.
-The military commander of Hinhome for the purposes of this relationship is the Lord or Lady Mayor of Hinhome (as such they must be of warrior class if even nominally).
-The Lord or Lady Mayor is elected by all Halfing residents of Hinhome to a decade-long term.
+The military commander of Hinhome for the purposes of this relationship is the Lord or Lady Mayor of Hinhome (as such they must be of warrior calling if even nominally).
+The Lord or Lady Mayor is elected by all citizens of Hinhome to a decade-long term.
 Non-resident Halflings will frequently become residents specifically for this event.
 Huge celebrations are held at the declaration of the vote (whomever wins).
-In addition to this there are 32 Reeves elected by the residents of the 32 shire districts into which Hinhome is sub-divided.
+In addition to this there are 24 Reeves elected by the residents of the 24 shire districts into which Hinhome is sub-divided.
 They are elected every five years.
 The Shire Reeves represent the needs of their constituents and are also allocated offices of state by the Lord or Lady Mayor.
 The current Lady Mayor is Briana of Greengrass.

 IVANA